mbhall88/NanoVarBench/config/README.md

   - `min_length` is the minimum length of a read to keep
   - `min_qscore` is the per read minimum mean quality score to keep
   - `depths` indicates to what depths the readset will be randomly subsampled to.
 By using multiple depths you can compare variant calling metrics across varying read depth.
 Only enter a single value if you don't want to do this, or set to 10000000 if you don't want subsampling.
+- `mode` lists the sequencing modes you want to test - i.e., simplex, duplex

 ## [`pep/project_config.yaml`](./pep/project_config.yaml)